Home inspection checklist: What to expect on inspection day

 - Structural components

-Clearly, the inspector isn’t going to tear your home apart to see every inch of piping in your plumbing and cable in your wiring.
-But the more things she can look at, the cleaner the bill of health she can provide for your home.
+Clearly, the inspector isn’t going to tear your home apart to inspect piping and wiring.
+But the more she has access to, the better the final report will be.

-This means it’s in your interests as a seller to provide quick and easy access to all the things on that home inspection checklist.
+It’s in your interests as a seller to provide quick and easy access to everything on that home inspection checklist.
 Here are some ways you can help:

-- Make sure all pilot lights are on, even in summer — so the inspector can check heating and other appliances
+- Make sure all pilot lights are on for fireplaces and furnaces, even in summer — so the inspector can check heating and other appliances

 - Tidy your basement — There needs to be an unobstructed path down the steps and through to your furnace/HVAC unit/water heater and anything else that needs inspecting